pratha16/CCNA-Labs/README.md

 Credits

-Lab scenarios inspired by Jeremy’s IT Lab.
+Lab scenarios reproduced from Jeremy’s IT Lab.

 Thanks for checking out my learning journey!
-If you have questions or feedback, feel free to open an issue or contact me.
+For questions or feedback, connect with me on [LinkedIn](https://www.linkedin.com/in/morepratham/).